Andrettin/Wyrmsun/readme.txt

 - Reduced the time of day color effects, so that the graphics aren't too dark during night.
 - Instead of tiles being owned by a player based on an influence range expanding from the player's buildings, tiles are now assigned to a settlement, and when the player builds a hall on the settlement site ownership of all its tiles are gained.
 - Added 2x scaling option.
-- Removed the "Larger Popup Font" option, as its purpose is largely fulfilled by the 2x scaling option.
 - Removed the "Use OpenGL" option, as OpenGL is now always used for rendering.
 - Reworked the random number generator to provide better results.